osrf/gazebo_tutorials/introspection/tutorial.md

 <include from='/    void Load/' to='/fCounterValue);\n\s+}\n/' src='http://bitbucket.org/osrf/gazebo_tutorials/raw/default/introspection/files/introspectable_plugin.cc' />

-On Load(), as usual we connect the world update event with our OnUpdate() function.
+On Load(), we connect the world update event with our OnUpdate() function.
 The rest of the code in Load() is registering the counter in the introspection manager.
 You can see how we get an instance of the manager and call Register().
 We have to specify the type of our item (int in this case), a string representation of the item ("data://my_plugin/counter") and a callback.